webitpradip/basic-api-user-list/README.md

 copy .env.example file as .env

-write down your mysql datbase name and password in .env file
+write down your mysql database name, username and password in .env file

 open console inside the folder basic-api-user-list